menehune23/cathy3k/readme.md

 Recommended fuse settings: LFUSE:0xFF EFUSE:0xCB HFUSE:0xD2

 ### building bootloader
 To (re)build the bootloaders.
-Install WinAVR-20100110 in standard location and run the make3k-all.bat batch file
+Install the Arduino IDE and run the `make3k-all.sh` script.

 ### bootloader filenames
 The batch file creates many bootloaders for Arduboy and many homemade Arduboy configurations, keywords in the filename help indentify a specific target.
 Without keywords the bootloader is for Arduboy/Leonardo/ProMicro standard wiring with SSD1306/SSD1309 display and Rx as flash chip select.